 University is often considered the time of your life – the place you make memories that will last forever.
 Those memories will be all the more special if you’ve made them with new-found friends for life, so sharing your uni experience with others and meeting new people should be pretty high on your to-do list when you arrive.

-We want to share with you seven ways to make friends, meet like-minded individuals and get the most out of your university experience.
+We're sharing with you eight ways to make friends, meet like-minded people, and get the most out of your university experience.

 1. Get to know your neighbours

-If you are living at home or in private accommodation then don't worry, there are plenty of other ways you can make friends, just keep scrolling.
+If you're living at home or in private accommodation, don't worry – there are plenty of other ways you can make friends – just keep scrolling!

 2. Join a club or society

 What better way to meet like-minded people than to join a club or society related to one of your hobbies or interests?
 You’re guaranteed to have at least one thing in common with everyone there!
 Or, expand your horizons by picking something you want to learn more about.
-Meeting regularly with your society/club members and bonding over something you care about is a great way to make friends.
-Here at Sunderland, we have over 50 clubs and societies, from drawing to debating, law to LGBTQI+, so there’s something for everyone!
+Meeting regularly with other members and bonding over something you care about is a great way to make friends.
+We have over 50 clubs and societies, from drawing to debating, law to LGBTQI+, so there’s something for everyone.

-Playing sport is also a brilliant way to keep fit, be social and make great connections.
-The University of Sunderland has over 30 clubs and 50 teams to choose from, as well as first-class sports facilities.
-Being part of a team or club is a great way to feel a sense of belonging and community and is also great for your physical and mental heath!
-Team Sunderland are our friendly support service who will ensure you get the most out of your sporting experience at the University.
+Playing sport is also a brilliant way to keep fit, be social, and make great connections.
+We have over 30 clubs and 50 teams to choose from, as well as first-class sports facilities.
+Being part of a team or club is a great way to feel a sense of belonging and community and it's also great for your physical and mental heath.
+Team Sunderland are our friendly support service who'll ensure you get the most out of your sporting experience at the University.

 3. Be bold!